algal/DrawerView/README.md

 <img src="./drawer_axonometric_open.png" width="90%"></img>
 </div>

 In both cases, the drawerContainerView is right-aligned with the content view.
+(Thanks to SparkInspector for the tool that enables these diagrams.)

 ##License

 See LICENSE.md

 ## Other drawers